n8n-io/n8n-docs/docs/insight2/data-sources/athena.md

 # Athena

-Insight can connect to Amazon Athena databases to read and write data.
+Insight² can connect to Amazon Athena databases to read and write data.

 - [Athena](#athena)
 	- [Connection](#connection)